BartoszDadok/TrailLandingPage/README.md

 # Trail - Increase your sales!

 ## About The Project
-**Trail** is a project which will help increase sales, escpecially for blogers who sell their own products. **I only created the frontend side of this project for now.** You can see the frontend but the backend of the project is still a work in progress.
+**Trail** is a project which will help increase sales, especially for bloggers who sell their own products. **I only created the frontend side of this project for now.** You can see the frontend but the backend of the project is still a work in progress.

-**Trail** it is a demo project with dummy data.
+**Trail** is a demo project with dummy data.

 **A quick preview of the Trail Landing Page:**